micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_microros_config/index.md

 Note: Remember that you should follow this previous tutorial before starting it.
 [Adding Micro-ROS to a NuttX board configuration](https://micro-ros.github.io/docs/tutorials/advanced/nuttx/microros_nuttx_bsp/)

-On the menu, you need to set the next configuration.
+In the menu, you need to set the following configuration.

 - System Type > STM32 Peripheral Support > USART3
 - RTOS Features > Clocks and Timers > Support CLOCK_MONOTONIC